Bankruptcy Act of 1800: Policy changes

-The act provided for creditors to file bankruptcy against those who could not pay their debts.
-Once filed, bankruptcy cases were sent to district judges who would pick specific administrators separate from themselves to look over the cases and help facilitate the payments and legal ramifications.
-The debt would be forgiven if two-thirds of the creditors, in both number and amount owed, agreed to forgive the remaining debt.
-This system was intended to help individuals manage their debt and have a middle man to keep creditors from hastily throwing their debtors in jail.
-This system was not available to all people; during the three years that this act was used, only merchants were eligible to have creditors forgive their debt in this fashion.
+The legislation allowed creditors to initiate bankruptcy proceedings against individuals unable to settle their debts.
+Once initiated, these bankruptcy cases were referred to district judges, who appointed independent administrators to oversee the cases and facilitate payments and legal processes.
+If two-thirds of the creditors, both in terms of number and amount owed, agreed to forgive the remaining debt, the debtor would be relieved of the obligation.
+This framework aimed to assist individuals in managing their debts and introduced a mediator to prevent creditors from hastily resorting to imprisoning debtors.
+Only merchants were eligible to seek debt forgiveness through this process.